eprochnau/ecommerce-website/_site/user-testing-report.md

-# User Testing Report
+# Accessibility Testing Report

-User testing was conducted by {your name} on {specific date} between the times of {start time} and {end time} with the following participants:
+User testing was conducted by {Emily Prochnau} on {March 31} between the times of {9:10 AM} and {11:00 AM} with the following participants:

-- {Brittany Robertson}
 - {Brittany Hogg}
 - {Kayla Arujo}
+- {Grant Jeffery}
+- {Adriana Granieri}
+- {Todd Doe}
+- {Taylor Doe}

 ## Tasks

-1. {Does the search bar take you to the correct search page}
+1. {Navigate through just the navigation and it's pages} | V
-2. {Navigate through each button on the nav pages for information}
+2. {Navigate through and find the info on the about page} | T
-3. {Add something to your cart and follow through to check out}
+3. {Find the search bar, enter something, then read details of searched product}

 ---

 ## Individual Results & Observations

-### {Brittany Robertson}

-- Navigated through the search field
-- Was confused by the image, needs clarification that it's a live image and can be clicked

 ### {Brittany Hogg}

-- Navigated the site well
-- Had issues because the CSS isn't working
-- Only one button to buy the product is frustrating and hard to find
-- The buttons don't appear as buttons because the CSS is not functioning properly
+- {Completed task 1 using the tab navigation tool.}
+- {Completed the task as normal, however the thank-you tab didn't work because it is currently in the cart folder, and the product pages should be linked in it's place.}

 ### {Kayla Arujo}

-- Took a while to click on the link as button was hard to find
-- Navigation of home page was hard because the CSS hasn't been fixed yet
-- Liked how the check out page lets you know what product you've chosen
+- {Completed task 2 using the voice over tool.}
+- {Had issues with the voice over, wouldn't work just by using the arrow keys.
+She had to use the tab key instead.}
+- {The info didn't read on the about page.
+Skipped from the h1 to the social media buttons in the foother.}

+### {Grant Jeffery}

+- {Completed task 3 using the voice over tool.}
+- {Completed the task with no difficulties.
+Was able to read all text and didn't have the same issue Kayla did.}

+### {Adriana Granieri}

+- {Completed task 3 using the tab tool.}
+- {Completed the task without a problem, all images and text highlight and can be read on the searched product page.}
+### {Todd Doe}

+- {He completed the task as expected…}
+- {He had troubles completing a specific task…}
+- etc.

+### {Taylor Doe}

+- {They completed the task as expected…}
+- {They had troubles completing a specific task…}
+- etc.

 ---